 - Overcome the difficulties he will have to face

-For a good monitoring and to see real improvements within your company, one-on-one meetings must be organized on a regular basis.
+For a good monitoring and to see real improvements within your company, one on one meetings must be organized on a regular basis.
 During these, the aim is to identify which points need to be improved and which objectives need to be met:

-At the beginning of the one-to-one meeting
+At the beginning of the one on one meeting

 You can start with a “temperature check“.
 Indeed, the general atmosphere is a criterion to be taken into account to complete successfully your meeting and guarantee you the 100% involvement of your collaborator.